banjamn/MFINet/README.md

 # MFINet
-a salient object detection model
+This is a multimodel salient object detection model.